-Located in media-rich New York City, CCNY attracts extremely passionate, diverse and experienced faculty members.
-Professors, full-time and adjunct, have worked in television, radio and digital media and as magazine and newspaper editors and reporters.
-Faculty credentials include: The New York Times, New York Daily News, ABC News, CBS News, NBC News, CBS-2, FOX5, UPN9, CNBC, BET, WNYC Public Radio, Science Magazine, The Haitian Times, MIC.com, Essence, The Source, Vibe, Salon, theRoot and The Guardian.
+Our location in New York City helps CCNY attract passionate, diverse and experienced faculty members who continue to work in their fields.
+Our professors, full-time and adjunct, have wide experience in newspapers, magazines, digital, television, radio and podcasting.
+They've worked as reporters, editors, producers and writers for news organizations that include The New York Times, New York Daily News, ABC News, CBS News, NBC News, CBS-2, FOX5, UPN9, CNBC, BET, WNYC Public Radio, Science Magazine, The Haitian Times, MIC.com, Essence, The Source, Vibe, Salon, theRoot and The Guardian and Mic.com.